 First and foremost, it is essential to understand what Japan's laws say regarding money laundering and terrorist financing, as well as what the new AML compliance program means for banks and financial organizations.

 What is the New AML System in Japan?

-The Japanese Financial Services Agency (FSA) has announced that a new Anti-Money Laundering system would be implemented in the fiscal year 2021.
+The Japanese Financial Services Agency (FSA) has announced that a new Anti-Money Laundering system will be implemented in the fiscal year 2021.
 For more effective risk management and greater compliance with the regulations, Japan's new AML compliance program will be built on artificial intelligence algorithms.